 - A page-turning psychological thriller

-- A juicy memoir or shocking non-fiction book
+- A juicy audiobook memoir or shocking non-fiction book

 - A breezy and lighthearted novel